pengxiaoo/llama-index-fastapi/README.md

 #### test cases(for local tests)

 - write test cases in /app/tests/test_*.py
-- ensure `IS_LOCAL_TEST` environment variable is set in /app/tests/conftest.py. and then run
 - need to pass local test cases before deploy.

 ```shell